-Conjunction and disjunction: the last set of relation features introduced in sMWN are an implementation of the conjunction/disjunction labels introduced in EWN for marking the relation holding between features of the same type that have been predicated of a certain concept.
+Conjunction and disjunction: the last set of relation features introduced in sMWN are an implementation of the conjunction/disjunction labels introduced in EWN for marking the relation holding between relations of the same type that have been predicated of a certain concept.

 In sMWN, we set a default value for every semantic relation.
 As an example, by default the has Component descriptions stand in a conjunctive relation, while the has Colour ones are disjunctive.
 As in EWN, moreover, special cases are marked by adding labels to the semantic relations.
-In this way, the two descriptions <sword> can have a wooden hilt and <sword> can have a metallic hilt have been encoded in sMWN as shown in figure 2 (left), while figure 2 (right) shows how we encoded conjunctive FDs in a disjunctive environment such as <apple> can be red and yellow.
-In this figure, "di"/"ci" stands for "disjunction"/"conjunction" and the index points to the other feature(s) standing in a disjunctive/conjunctive relation.
+In this way, the two descriptions <sword> can have a wooden hilt and <sword> can have a metallic hilt have been encoded in sMWN as shown in figure 2 (left), while figure 2 (right) shows how we encoded conjunctive FDs such as <apple> can be red and yellow, given the disjunctive default for the has Colour relation.
+In this figure, "di"/"ci" stands for "disjunction"/"conjunction" and the index points to the other relations standing in a disjunctive/conjunctive relation.